ayushpateria/Cool-Compiler/lexer/README.md

 ### Handling Comments

-The thing which needs to be handled with caution here is to make sure all the opening comment tags are properly codes.
-We have a solution for it using two modes, one for the first comment and the others for subsequent ones.
+The thing which needs to be handled with caution here is to make sure all the opening comment tags are properly closed.
+We have a solution for it using two modes, one for the first comment and the other for the subsequent ones.

 ### Test Cases